Procurement strategies deliver cost efficiencies, higher customer value, and continuous process improvement.

 You must have heard about it.
 SMART is an acronym that stands for:

-With the right strategy in place, you can focus on the grander scheme of things and work on things like procurement automation and reduction of procurement risks
+With the right strategy in place, you can focus on the grander scheme of things and work on things like procurement automation and reduction of procurement risks.

-7. Outline a procurement strategy according to your needs
+5. Outline a procurement strategy according to your needs

+There are hardly any one-size-fits-all strategies or approaches in business.
+The procurement approach and policies you come up with need to consider the specific intricacies of your business.
 It’s standard in the industry to use specific examples as a case study and base your strategies on that.
 SaaS procurement is no different, but you have to make sure that whatever you are doing would be the best fit for your business.

-8. Develop a digital procurement strategy
+6. Develop a digital procurement strategy

 Digital transformation is essential for the survival of any business in the modern world.
 Especially when we are talking about SaaS, opting for a digital strategy no longer remains optional.

-9. Execute, manage, and refine the strategy
+7. Execute, manage, and refine the strategy

 Policies or strategies we develop are not set in stone.
 Modern businesses are dynamic, and it’s imperative to iteratively improve everything and optimize the existing processes for continuous performance.